HL7/fhir-shorthand/input/pagecontent/reference.md

 {%include tu-div.html%}
 The keyword `Context` can be used to specify the [context](https://hl7.org/fhir/R5/defining-extensions.html#context) of an Extension.
 When specifying a `fhirpath` context, the value MUST be a quoted string .
 When specifying an `element` or `extension` context, the value MUST start with the name, id, or URL of the context item.
 A name or id MAY be followed by a dot (`.`) and a valid [FSH path](#fsh-paths).
 A URL MAY be followed by a hash sign (`#`) and a valid [FSH path](#fsh-paths).

 Multiple contexts can be specified by using a comma-separated list.
-Using the `Context` keyword instead of using rules to assign directly to the `context` list on the Extension is RECOMMENDED.
+Using the `Context` keyword instead of using caret rules to assign directly to the `context` list on the Extension is RECOMMENDED.
 The following is a list of allowed formats for contexts:

 Specifying a `fhirpath` context:
   <pre><code>Context: "{fhirpath expression}"</code></pre>